 Dr Rachel Harding is a published academic author.
 She joined Cooler Projects as a volunteer in January 2017 after deciding on a career change from earth science research.
 In May 2017, Rachel joined the team working as Advocacy Manager, focusing on our Salford Consortium, our customer relations management system, and research development.
 Rachel is passionate about science communication and spreading the word on how individuals can help mitigate climate change.

 Emma became Carbon Literate in 2015, before going on to become certified as a CL Trainer, training students at both MMU and ENSEEIGHT in Toulouse.
 She interned with Cooler Projects from the summer of 2016 alongside the final year of her Geography BSc – during this time she was involved with a number of tasks and projects including the production of the CLK: E-learning Effectiveness Report.
-Emma joined us as Project Coordinator in 2017 before graduating with First Class Honours.
-Her work with The Carbon Literacy Project has catalysed a career in sustainability engagement.
+Emma joined us as Project Coordinator in 2017, shortly before graduating with First Class Honours.

 Ned’s first involvement with Cooler Projects and The Carbon Literacy Trust was through his CL Facilitator training, lead by Jane.
 After completing this he has trained a number of his fellow students at MMU.
 He has written us a number of posts for our website and after graduating his degree in Environmental Management and Sustainability he has taken work in York but promises to keep volunteering with us remotely to maintain our online presence.
 Involvement in The Project has helped him to find his passion for sustainability education and awareness and we hope he takes this into all his future endeavours